wbayever-vcw/plot/docs/features/marks.md

 220 '#4e79a7' 'Biscoe'
 ```

-The *dimensions* object contains the width, height, marginLeft, marginTop, marginRight, and marginBottom of the frame.
+The *dimensions* object contains the marginTop, marginRight, marginLeft,marginBottom, and width and height of the chart.
 For example, to draw an ellipse that extends to the edges:

 ```js
 Plot.plot({